Driving in St. John

 All of our rentals, except the Papaya Suite, have a private washer and dryer.
 We provide detergent.
 So if you are staying in our Down Yonder Villa, Garden Suite at Chocolate Hole, Penthouse, Honeymoon Suite or Hibiscus Suite, you have a private washer and dryer.

 Parking in Cruz Bay can be a challenge during high season months.
 We almost always park in the Gravel Lot adjacent to the car ferry and tennis courts.
 Check out this link for more information on Cruz Bay parking options: http://newsofstjohn.com/2016/01/03/where-to-park-in-cruz-bay/.

 Yes!
-There’s one parking spot per unit at both the Suites at Sunset Serenade and the Garden Suite at Chocolate Hole.
-Down Yonder Pool Villa has space for 2 vehicles.
-Additional parking is available on the street right out front.
+There’s one assigned parking spot per unit at both the Suites at Sunset Serenade and the Garden Suite at Chocolate Hole.
+The Down Yonder Pool Villa has space for 2 vehicles.
+Additional parking is available on the street right out front of all rentals.